BiodataAnalysisGroup/godel-numbering/README.md

 - **Store them in the same directoy.**.

 ### Running the project
-The main framework consists of six scripts:
+The analysis is implemented in two scripts:

 - ```Biological-Sequences-and-Godel-numbers.R```
   - **Specifying input**: Line 16.
 Specify `dataset_type` parameter depending on which dataset to run the analysis for.
   - **Outputs**: Plots and statistical stuff array inside `plots` directoy.

 - ```e-mtab-data.R```
   - **Specifying input**:
     1. Line 17.
 Specify the directory in your computer, in which [E-MTAB-6962 - RNA-seq dataset](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6962/samples/) files are stored.